Innere Stadt (Graz)

-Innere Stadt ([ˈɪnəʀə ʃtat]) is the 1st district of the Austrian city of Graz, capital of the federal state of Styria.
+Innere Stadt ([ˈɪnəʀə ʃtat]) is the 1st city-district of the Austrian city of Graz, capital of the state of Styria.
 It is the part of the Old Town (in German: Altstadt) containing the Schloßberg and the city park (Stadtpark).
-The district borders are formed by the Mur river between Radetzkybrücke and Keplerbrücke, the Wickenburggasse, the Glacis, Jakominiplatz and the Radetzkystraße.
-The district covers an area of 1.16 km² and -as of 2011- has a population of 3,545.
+The district borders are formed by the river Mur between Radetzkybrücke and Keplerbrücke, the Wickenburggasse, the Glacis, Jakominiplatz and the Radetzkystraße.

 In 1999, the Old Town was declared a UNESCO World Heritage Site.

 History

 For the most part, the history of the Innere Stadt is the history of Graz.